 Brow Lift Fort Worth

-A brow lift, or forehead lift, smooths out wrinkles that arise across the forehead over time and improves the position of the eyebrow to a more youthful appearance.
+A brow lift, or forehead lift, smooths wrinkles that arise across the forehead over time and restores a more youthful appearance to the eyebrows.

-Reasons to undergo a forehead lift include signs of facial aging, such as deepened forehead creases, eyelid hooding, drooping eyebrows and frown lines above the nose and in the crow’s feet area.
-The procedure involves removing excess tissue and redraping the skin to smooth the forehead, lift the upper eyelids and minimize frown lines.
-This procedure can be performed endoscopically, using a camera and small incisions that are hidden within the hairline.
+Reasons to undergo a forehead lift include signs of facial aging, such as deepened forehead creases, eyelid hooding, drooping eyebrows, and frown lines above the nose and in the crow’s feet area.
+The procedure involves removing excess tissue and redraping the skin to smooth the forehead, lift the upper eyelids, and minimize frown lines.

 - What kind of anesthesia will I have?

 - How long is brow lift surgery?

 - What are the risks of brow lift surgery?

 - How do I prepare for brow lift surgery?

 - What will my recovery from brow lift surgery be like?